rwieruch/blog_robinwieruch_content/blog/react-server-actions-toast/index.md

 User feedback is an essential part of a great user experience.
 In this tutorial, we'll explore how to implement toast notifications when calling Server Actions in React.

-We'll create a React Server Component that fetches user data and then allow users to upvote, downvote, and delete entries from a Client Component.
-Each React Server Action will trigger a toast message to provide real-time feedback.
+Therefore we'll create a React Server Component that fetches user data and then allow users to upvote, downvote, and delete entries from a Client Component.
+Each React Server Action will trigger a toast message to provide real-time feedback for the happy and the unhappy path with error handling.

 After this tutorial, you'll have a solid understanding of how to implement toast notifications for Server Actions in React.
 Let's get started!

 # React Server Component with Toast

 In this tutorial, we start with a basic page implemented as a React Server Component that fetches user data.
 To keep our code organized and maintainable, we use the [Data Access Object (DAO)](https://en.wikipedia.org/wiki/Data_access_object) pattern to separate the data access logic from the component.
-This approach allows us to easily manage and modify data retrieval and manipulation without affecting the component's structure.

 <ReadMore label="React Folder Structure" link="/react-folder-structure/" />